Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Case study

 \subsubsection{Model Implementation Details}

-{ The proposed TSA-LLM, based on the GPT architecture (124M parameters, 12 layers, 12 heads, 768-dim embedding), was fine-tuned for up to 10 epochs using a two-stage TeaF and SchS scheme.
+{ The proposed Uni-TSA, based on the GPT architecture (124M parameters, 12 layers, 12 heads, 768-dim embedding), was fine-tuned for up to 10 epochs using a two-stage TeaF and SchS scheme.
 Training utilized the Adam optimizer with a $1 \times 10^{-4}$ initial learning rate managed by a cosine annealing scheduler and an early stopping criterion.
-To evaluate its performance, TSA-LLM was benchmarked against three baseline models.
+To evaluate its performance, Uni-TSA was benchmarked against three baseline models.
 The first two are the DNR framework from \cite{zhao2022structure} and a standard LSTM network as presented in \cite{ye2024use}, for which we employed the hyperparameter settings as reported in their respective publications.
 The third baseline is an Encoder-only Transformer (ENC), constructed based on \cite{vaswani2017attention} to highlight performance differences arising from different attention mechanisms.
-This ENC model employs the bidirectional attention mechanism and is configured with 3 transformer layers, 6 bidirectional attention heads, and a 128-dim embedding.
-All baselines were implemented for multivariate dynamics prediction in PyTorch and trained on NVIDIA A100 GPU. }
+This ENC model employs the bidirectional attention mechanism and is configured with 3 transformer layers, 6 bidirectional attention heads, and a 128-dim embedding. {The parameter counts are 124M (total) and 858K (trainable, 0.69\% of the total) for Uni-TSA, 34K for LSTM \cite{ye2024use}, 143K for DNR \cite{zhao2022structure}, and 9.6M for ENC.} All baselines were implemented for multivariate dynamics prediction in PyTorch and trained on NVIDIA A100 GPU. }